Moving to Samana, the Dominican Republic

 We asked people in Samana if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Samana in the Dominican Republic, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or formal settings, as it is considered disrespectful.
 Do not take photos of locals without their permission, as it is considered rude and invasive.
 Avoid making negative comments about the country or its people, as Dominicans are very proud of their heritage and culture.
 Do not refuse food or drink offered to you, as it is considered impolite.
 Avoid discussing sensitive topics such as politics, religion, or personal finances, as these subjects can be considered inappropriate or offensive.
 Do not litter or disrespect the environment, as Dominicans take pride in their beautiful natural landscapes.
 Avoid being overly loud or disruptive, as it is considered disrespectful.
 Do not expect punctuality for social events, as the Dominican culture operates on 'island time' and it is common for events to start later than scheduled.
 Avoid public displays of affection, as they are considered inappropriate in Dominican culture.
 Do not assume everyone speaks English, as Spanish is the official language of the Dominican Republic.
 Avoid aggressive bargaining in markets, as it is considered disrespectful.
-Do not ignore local customs and traditions, as it is important to show respect for the local culture," replied a member in Samana.
+Do not ignore local customs and traditions, as it is important to show respect for the local culture," said one expat who made the move to Samana.

 About the Author